jacogr/xc/README.md

 ### 3rdparty

-In addition the following 3rd party components are available and used internally
+In addition the following 3rd party components are available and used internally.

 - components/3rdparty/d3.html
 - components/3rdparty/lodash.html